MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: #mat

-   Return the size of the real, complex or integer matrix :var:`mat`, i.e. the number of elements interpreting the matrix as an array.
+   Return the size of the real, complex or integer matrix :var:`mat`, i.e. the number of elements interpreting the matrix as a vector.

 .. function:: mat[n]

-   Return the value of the element at index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as an array, :const:`nil` otherwise.
+   Return the value of the element at index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as a vector, :const:`nil` otherwise.

 .. function:: mat[n] = v

-   Assign the value :var:`v` to the element at index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as an array, and return the matrix, otherwise raise an *"out of bounds"* error.
+   Assign the value :var:`v` to the element at index :var:`n` of the real, complex or integer matrix :var:`mat` for :expr:`1 <= n <= #mat`, i.e. interpreting the matrix as a vector, otherwise raise an *"out of bounds"* error.

 .. function:: -mat